 We know marketers who complain e-Commerce has too much detail.
 It’s not “big picture” enough.
 But these marketing strategists miss an important point.
-They get so hung up on strategy that they forget the whole point of marketing is to win more customers.
+They get so hung up on strategy they forget the goal is to win more customers.

-In the world of e-Commerce, “strategists” are not really a thing.
+In the world of e-Commerce, “strategists” aren’t really a thing.
 Nobody cares when you’re trying to get orders out the door and clear your enquiry backlog.

 That’s not to say you don’t need an e-Commerce strategy.
 You do.

-Your strategy is how you intend to win customers based on your analysis of the external environment (customers, competitors and category) and your own internal capabilities.
+Your strategy is how you intend to win customers.
+It’s based on analysing your external environment (customers, competitors and category) and your internal capabilities. (often using a SWOT model).

-That “how” is what makes or breaks your e-Commerce strategy.
+That “how” makes or breaks your e-Commerce strategy.

 It defines your goal and what you need to do to get there.
 Your business achieves its strategic goals by its actions with each and every customer.

 Marketers often complain that e-Commerce is too transactional.
 But transactions equals sales.
-And it’s sales not strategy that pays the bills and ensures good financial health.
+And it’s sales not strategy which pays the bills.